V-Squared/V-Squared.github.io/plan/flow/publishing/markdown-markup.md

 ## Staying in the Zone

+Markdown, once you're comfortable with its syntax and capabilities, enables you, the author, to write in an environment as free as possible from distractions and train-of-thought interrupting actions that can pull you out of "the zone".

 ## Markdown vs Markup

+Markdown and Markup may sound like polar opposites, but the reality is that their relationship is more like parent/child.
+The purpose for both is to facilitate the formatting of documents.
+Editors of print publications used to physically go through text and annotate (mark up) to indicate where the printers should employ, for example, **bold** or *italic* text.
+Markup has become the generic term for a language that is used as a shorthand to describe these types of formatting.
+Markdown, which was initially created by Mark Gruber of Daring Fireball, is one of several specific markup languages, each of which have their own simple syntax.
+Markdown is the markup language of choice for such sites as [Stack Exchange](http://stackexchange.com/) , [GitHub](https://github.com/), and [reddit](https://www.reddit.com/).

+Markdown also enables the administrators of web sites to allow users fairly wide latitude in formatting their own submissions, comments, etc. while limiting the site's vulnerabilities to incursions such as Cross Site Security (XXS) attacks.

 ## Markdown Dialects

+Other dialects of Markdown include Maruku, PHP Markdown Extra and Pandoc.

 ### Original Markdown

+John Gruber's overarching goal in creating Markdown was to create a tool that would make it "easy to read, write, and edit prose" for the web.
+He drew the distinction between HTML as a *publishing* format and Markdown as a *writing* format.
+As a consequence, he limited Markdown's formatting syntax to issues that can be addressed in plain text.

+For any markup that is not covered by the Markdown syntax, you can simply embed HTML tags directly in the text.
+The only restriction to this is that block-level HTML elements (&lt;form&gt;, &lt;p&gt;, &lt;section&gt;, etc.) must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with either tabs or spaces.

 ### GitHub Flavored Markdown

+GitHub Flavored Markdown adds some custom function features to the basic Markdown syntax, such as a Text Formatting Toolbar.
+These primarily permit the formatting of text without requiring that the user first learn Markdown syntax.

-### Kramdown
+### kramdown

+kramdown is a free MIT-licensed Ruby library for parsing and converting a superset of Markdown. kramdown syntax is based on Markdown's syntax, with enhanced features that are available in several other Markdown implementations.
+For the most part, Markdown documents should parse cleanly with kramdown.
+The [kramdown Syntax](http://kramdown.gettalong.org/syntax.html) documents all instances where the kramdown syntax differs from that of Markdown.

 # Quick Reference Below

-Most of times a quick reference is all you need.
-And as the name promises, it is much faster than the full reference.
+Most of the time, a quick reference is all you will need.
+And as the name promises, it is much faster than searching through the full reference.
 In this spirit you will find below each kramdown element explained in 3 steps:

-1. Story
+1. Description
+2. Functionality
 3. Example

-Only sometimes you will need more deytails, which you can find in the → [kramdown Syntax](http://kramdown.gettalong.org/syntax.html).
+For those occasions when you need more details, you can find them in the → [kramdown Syntax](http://kramdown.gettalong.org/syntax.html).

-# Headings
+# Headers

 ## Giving an Outline

 When writing long text you will need to structure it in order to not get lost and to navigate it.
-This job is done by the heading.
-Navigation is accomplished by repeating the headings in the table of content and linking them to the occurrence in the text.
+This is best managed by the use of headers.
+Navigation is accomplished by repeating the headers in the table of contents and linking them to their occurrence in the text.
 The table of contents to the right is such an example.
 Click on an entry and the page will scroll to it.

 ## We only use 3 Levels

 ```
-# Heading 1
+# Header 1

-This is the biggest and highest level.
+This is the topmost and most prominent level.
 This is the admiral of headings.

-## Heading 2
+## Header 2

-Almost as important.
+Almost as important as Heading 1.
 The captain of headings.

-### Heading 3
+### Header 3

 This is still way more important than a paragraph, yet no longer important enough to be listed in the table of contents in our default setting of 2 levels.
-We chose this setting after consulting our readers revealed that 3 or more levels are too detailed and one level only was too coarse.
+We chose this setting after consultation with our readers revealed that 3 or more levels are too detailed and one level only was too coarse.
 ```
 And below this is how above source code renders. ???
 Note: On final publishing this part need to be removed from the TOC ???

 ---
 # Heading 1

-This is the biggest and highest level.
+This is the topmost and most prominent level.
 This is the admiral of headings.

 ## Heading 2